Entanglement cost for infinite-dimensional physical systems: Direct part: Construction of a one-way LOCC protocol for entanglement dilution

 \subsection{Achievability of entanglement cost for infinite-dimensional pure states}

 We are now ready to address the first of the issues listed in Sec.~\ref{subsec:what_goes_wrong}.
-To do that, we have to design an entanglement dilution protocol that can prepare any pure state $\psi_{AB}$ with finite local quantum entropy $S(\psi_A)<\infty$ consuming about $S(\psi_A)$ ebits per output copy.
-The main idea to do that is the same as in the finite-dimensional case: we simply prepare the locally typical part of the state.
+To do this, we have to design an entanglement dilution protocol that can prepare any (finite- or infinite-dimensional) pure state $\psi_{AB}$ with finite local quantum entropy $S(\psi_A)<\infty$ consuming about $S(\psi_A)$ ebits per output copy.
+The main idea of this protocol is the same as in the finite-dimensional case: we simply prepare the locally typical part of the state.
 The only difference is that we have to use the notion of weak typicality for countably infinite alphabets instead of finite ones.
+A similar approach has appeared before in Ref.~\cite[proof of Proposition~3]{Wilde2018}.

 \begin{lemma}[(Achievability of entanglement cost for pure states)] Let $A$ and $B$ be quantum systems represented by separable Hilbert spaces.
 Let $\psi_{AB} = \ketbra{\psi}_{AB}$ be a bipartite pure state on $AB$ with finite entanglement entropy $S(\psi_A) = S(\psi_B) < \infty$.
 Then, the entanglement entropy is an achievable rate for entanglement dilution to $\psi_{AB}$ under one-way LOCC, i.e. \bb E_{c,\, \locc_\to}(\psi_{AB}) \leq S(\psi_A) = S(\psi_B)\, . \ee \end{lemma}